 The reason for the aggregation to the cantonal level per day is twofold.
 First, policy measures are implemented within cantons, and, second, COVID-19 case data are only published per day at the cantonal level.
 Therefore, data on policy measures and case number are not available on a more granular level.

-Trips were further labeled according to both mode and purpose.
+Swisscom further labels trips according to both mode and purpose.
 The mode of trips was differentiated based on estimating the location of SIM cards with the positioning algorithm and the position of antennas along train, highway, and road networks.
 If several modes of mobility were used in the same trip, the mode with the longest leg was chosen.
 For comparison, public transport through train is an important mode of transportation in Switzerland (\url{https://www.bfs.admin.ch/bfs/en/home/statistics/mobility-transport/passenger-transport/travel-behaviour.html}) that is relevant for explaining the results.
 The purpose of mobility was classified based on trips to/from work (called ``commuting'') and all other trips (called ``non-commuting'').
-This differentiation was based on the home and work locations of individuals (\ie, postal code area).
+This differentiation was based on the home and work location of individuals (in terms of postal code area).
 These locations were derived from the most frequent geographic location of individuals between 8\,pm--8\,am for home locations and 8\,am--5\,pm for work locations.
 Afterwards, both home and work location were matched against the departure and arrival (postal code area) of a trip to determine whether the trip was to/from work, and hence labeled ``commuting''.
 The classification or trips into mode of transport is highly accurate.
-A validation against self-reported data was performed, showing that 90\,\% of all trips were correctly classified \cite{Kafsi.2019}.
+Specifically, a validation against self-reported data showed that \SI{90}\,\% of all trips were correctly classified \cite{Kafsi.2019}.